Newfooty Tribute Website.

 |Blue and white stripes||Y||3||Y||Y|

 Obviously most of the teams correlated to a Subbuteo equivalent.
 The variations came in the more obscure kits.
-It's amusing to note that both Subbuteo and Newfooty have a black and white stripes, white shorts team early in their range, which is dropped in the early 1950s and then reintroduced.
+It's amusing to note that both Subbuteo and Newfooty have a black and white stripes with white shorts option early in their range, which is dropped in the early 1950s and then reintroduced.

 Newfooty were first with the blue and white halved team (Subbuteo ref 31 added in 1955) and the green with white sleeves (NF 1953, Subbuteo ref 45 in 1965).
 They also had a green and white striped kit in 1951 (Bradford PA) but had dropped this by the time Subbuteo introduced it in the mid 1950s.
 Subbuteo's red and white hooped team had black shorts until the late 1960s, as did their black and white hooped side (ref 24), which Newfooty produced with white shorts in the late 1950s.

-Subbuteo never featured the odd Tangerine with black sleeves outfit featured in Newfooty in both 1951 and 1953.
+Subbuteo never produced the odd Tangerine with black sleeves outfit that was available as a card team in Newfooty from 1950-53.
 Nor did it have an equivalent kit to the blue with amber sleeves team that appears in 1958.
 However, Subbuteo were first with blue with white sleeves (ref 17), and also Man City's sky blue, which did not arrive in Newfooty until the late 1950s.
 The unusual Bradford City/Bradford Park Avenue colours are also missing from Newfooty, as are the gold and black hoops and stripes introduced for Scottish sides.

 A selection of Newfooty player with black (and blue) shorts.